One minute guide: Child protection conference

 What is a child protection conference

-A child protection conference is a meeting between parentsor carers, the child or young person where appropriate), supporters or advocates and those practitioners most involved with the child, young person and family.
+A Child Protection Conference is a meeting between parents/ carers, the child (where appropriate), supporters or advocates and those practitioners most involved with the child and family to discuss the risk of harm to the child/ children.
 There is an initial conference (ICPC) which is followed by review conferences (RCPC).
 The first RCPC takes place within three months of the ICPC to review progress of the Child Protection Plan; then again, at least every six months while the Child Protection Plan remains in place.

 Working Together to Safeguard Children 2023 provides statutory guidance on how conferences should be conducted and who should attend, as well as noting that all involved practitioners should: ‘work together to safeguard the child from harm in the future, taking timely, effective action according to the plan agreed.’